 Lavender milk tea tastes sweet and floral.
 The floral notes come from the flower buds, while the sweetness is usually derived from the milk, sugar, or honey.
 The drink also adds a slight bitterness, which helps balance the sweetness and bring out the floral taste.
 As a result, it is not overly sweet but has enough sweetness to make it enjoyable.

 The flavour of this beverage can also vary depending on the type of leaves used.
 For example, if you use green tea leaves, the flavour will be lighter and more delicate.
 On the other hand, if you decide on a black leaves alternative, you will give your cup a bolder and more potent taste.

 How many calories are in 1 cup?

 A cup of this drink has around 120 to 150 calories.
 The exact number of lavender milk tea calories will also depend on the ingredients you decide to use.
 For example, with the addition of boba or sweetener will increase the number of calories.

 To make lavender milk tea, you will need the following ingredients:

 - Ice (optional)

-Using food-grade lavender buds is an excellent choice if you want your brew to be more customisable or if you want to control your drink's fragrance.
+Using food-grade flower buds is an excellent choice if you want your brew to be more customisable or if you want to control your drink's fragrance.
 However, you can use lavender tea bags if you can't find the buds in your area.
 These bags are also more convenient and accessible.
 However, if you're looking for a more convenient option, you can use lavender milk tea powder.